Why e-Learning Is Important for Business Continuity

 Moreover, e-Learning can be used to create customized training programs that are specific to your organization’s culture and values.
 This will ensure that your employees can identify with the company’s goals and objectives, as well as its plans for business continuity.

-#2 – Communication & Collaboration
+#2 – Communication and Collaboration

 E-Learning for business continuity training also encourages communication and open collaboration.
 In the case of a disruptive event, timely and effective communication is essential to maintaining business operations.